The Carol Burnett Show: Home media

 In the early 2000s, certain full-length episodes of The Carol Burnett Show were released on VHS and DVD by Columbia House on a subscription basis (now discontinued).
 Guthy-Renker released another DVD collection, The Carol Burnett Show Collector's Edition.

 In August 2012, Time–Life released The Carol Burnett Show - The Ultimate Collection on DVD in Region 1.
 This 22-disc set features 50 episodes from the series, selected by Burnett.
 It also contains bonus features, including interviews with the cast, featurettes, sketches that were never aired, and a 24-page commemorative booklet.

 In August 2015, Time–Life released The Carol Burnett Show - The Lost Episodes on DVD in Region 1.
 This 22-disc set features 45 episodes from the series' first five years (1967–72), selected by Burnett.
 It also contains bonus features, including interviews with the cast, featurettes, and a 24-page commemorative booklet.
 Previously, due to an ongoing legal battle with the production company Bob Banner Associates, the episodes from those seasons had never appeared in syndication nor been released on home media.

 On April 27, 2020, Shout!
 Factory announced that all 11 seasons of The Carol Burnett Show would be available for viewing through their streaming channel beginning June 1, 2020, kicked off by a two-day marathon of episodes hand-picked by Burnett.
 The marathon would be available on Shout!
 Factory's website, streaming device channel, Twitch channel, and YouTube channel on May 30 and 31, 2020.
 This is the first time the complete series will be available on a streaming platform, although the episodes themselves are all edited down to 22 minutes, resulting in 30 minutes removed from each episode.
 These same episodes, edited-down from the original broadcast 52 minutes to 22 minutes, were subsequently carried by Amazon Prime Video.

+Repeat broadcasts

+Half-hour edited episodes are broadcast on MeTV and full hour episodes on the Catchy Comedy channel.